California Gold Rush

 This volume documents the beginnings of legal authority in Chinese Camp in Tuolumne County.
-At the first meeting held on September 17, 1850, the miners elected Isaac Caps as alcalde and Samuel G. Chamberlain as sheriff and adopted seven rules and regulations governing mining claims.
+At the first meeting held on September 17, 1850, the miners elected Isaac Caps as mayor and Samuel G. Chamberlain as sheriff and adopted seven rules and regulations governing mining claims.

 Prospectus for the Sonora Gold Mining Company

 This printed circular serves as an excellent example of the heavy Wall Street capitalization needed to support the mines as they became highly mechanized.
 The principal operations of the mines centered on the celebrated Cliff Vein, situated in the city of Sonora.
 The company stated: "The real treasures of Gold Deposits are yet to be found in the Quartz formations."
 The prospectus states that fifty horse-power steam engines had already been installed and that an ore stamper of the "most improved and durable construction" was being shipped.

 American Quicksilver Company of California